RafaGago/mini-async-log/README.md

 Shows decent performance for a bounded queue logger.

+"mal-blocking" uses a bounded queue that blocks on full input too.

 On the 1M (queue full) tests depending and on the thread count "mal-blocking" seems to be around 3-20% faster and to have around 2x-10x better worst case latency.

-On the 100k (queue big enough) single threaded test with low thread count (more realistic load) it's significantly slower, specially on the uncontended single threaded case, where "mal-sync" seems to be around 21x faster.
+On the 100k (queue big enough) single threaded test with low thread count (more realistic load) it's significantly outperformed by mal, specially on the uncontended single threaded case.
 The worst case latencies in this case are on par.

 This is logical, as a matter of fact "spdlog-async" internals are similar to "mal-blocking"'s; they both use internally the same D.Vyukov bounded queue algorithm,(gabime borrowed the idea from this project when spdlog was using mutexes) so the performance difference is not made in the queue algorithm, but in its usage.
 When the queue algorithm is the bottleneck (with high thread count and a lot of contention), the performance of "spdlog-async" is similar to the performance of the bounded mal variations.

 #### g3log ####